-- Apply the scientific method to psychological research - Identify what constitutes ethical treatment of human and animal subjects in research - Develop an understanding of APA format and writing in the field of psychology - Develop an understanding of how statistical tests are commonly used in psychological research. - Analyze human behavior and mental processes - Explain theories of development throughout the lifespan - Evaluate theories of personality - Understand applied psychological approaches for health, marriage and family, sports, and industrial psychology. - Explain basic concepts of clinical and counseling psychology - Explain processes of cognition
+- Apply the scientific method to psychological research. - Identify what constitutes ethical treatment of human and animal subjects in research. - Develop an understanding of APA format and writing in the field of psychology. - Develop an understanding of how statistical tests are commonly used in psychological research. - Examine human behavior and mental processes.

+- Explain theories of development throughout the lifespan. - Evaluate theories of personality. - Understand applied psychological approaches for health psychology. - Explain basic concepts of clinical and counseling psychology. - Explain processes of learning and cognition.